-- 2.2.
-The Contractor shall provide a Permanent Housing program that is targeted to serve five (5) homeless individuals and two (2) homeless families, and which includes but is not limited to: - 2.2.1.
-Utilizing the Housing First model, ensuring: - 2.2.1.1.
-Barriers to entering housing are not imposed beyond those required by regulation or statute; and - 2.2-1.2.
-Participation will only terminate for the most severe reasons, once available options have been exhausted to help a participant maintain housing. - 2.2.2.
-Developing of a stabilization plan and crisis management plan with the participant at intake and, at a minimum, annually.
+- 2.1.
+The Contractor shall implement a Coordinated Entry System (CES) for all projects funded by the CoC Program, Emergency Solutions Grants (ESG) Program, and Housing Opportunities for Persons with AIDS (HOPWA) Program, in accordance with CoC interim rule, 24 CFR Part 578. - 2.2.
+The Contractor shall provide a Permanent Supportive Housing program comprised of thirteen (13) housing units targeted to serve individuals, youth, and/or, families experiencing homelessness with a focus on those struggling with chronic homelessness, substance abuse, developmental disabilities, and, or, mental health issues by providing housing assistance and supportive services, including but not limited to: - 2.2.1.
+Utilization of the "Housing First" model, ensuring barriers to entering housing are not imposed beyond those required by regulation or statute, and will only terminate project participation for the most severe reasons, once available options have been exhausted to help a participant maintain housing. - 2.2.2.
+The development of a stabilization plan and crisis management plan with the participant, at intake and, at a minimum, annually.
 An ongoing Assessment of Housing and Supportive Services is required, with the ultimate goal being assistance to the participant in obtaining the skills necessary to live in the community independently. - 2.3.
-The Contractor shall establish and maintain standard operating procedures to ensure CoC program funds are used in accordance with 24 CFR 578 and shall establish and maintain sufficient records to enable HUD and BHS to determine Contractor requirement compliance, including: - 2.3.1.
+The Contractor shall establish and maintain standard operating procedures to ensure CoC program funds are used in accordance with 24 CFR 578 and must establish and maintain sufficient records to enable HUD and BHS to determine Contractor requirement compliance, including: - 2.3.1.
 Continuum of Care Records: The Contractor shall maintain the following documentation related to establishing and operating a CoC: - 2.3.1.1.
 Records of Homeless Status.
-The Contractor shall maintain acceptable evidence of homeless status in accordance with 24 CFR 576.500(b); - 2.3.1.2.
-Records of at Risk of Homelessness Status.
-The Contractor shall maintain records that establish "at risk of homelessness" status of each individual or family who receives CoC homelessness prevention assistance, as identified in 24 CFR 576.500(c); and - 2.3.1.3.
+The Contractor shall maintain acceptable evidence of homeless status in accordance with 24 CFR 576.500(b). - 2.3.1.2.
+Records of at Risk of Homelessness Status: The Contractor shall maintain records that establish "at risk of homelessness" status of each individual or family who receives CoC homelessness prevention assistance, as identified in 24 CFR 576.500(c). - 2.3.1.3.
 Records of Reasonable Belief of Imminent Threat of Harm.
 The Contractor shall maintain documentation of each program participant who moved to a different CoC due to imminent threat of further domestic violence, dating violence, sexual assault, or stalking, as defined in 24 CFR 578.51(c)(3).
 The Contractor shall retain documentation that includes, but is not limited to: - 2.3.1.3.1 The original incidence of domestic violence, dating violence, sexual assault, or stalking, only if the original violence is not already documented in the program participant's case file.
-This may be written observation of the housing or service provider; a letter or other documentation from a victim service provider, social worker, legal assistance provider, pastoral counselor, mental health provider, or other professional from whom the victim has sought assistance; medical or dental records; court records or law enforcement records; or written certification by the program participant to whom the violence occurred or by the head of household; and - 2.3.1.3.2 The reasonable belief of imminent threat of further domestic violence, dating violence, or sexual assault or stalking, which would include threats from a third-party, such as a friend or family member of the perpetrator of the violence.
-This may be written observation by the housing or service provider; a letter or other documentation from a victim service provider, social worker, legal assistance provider. pastoral counselor, mental health provider, or other professional from whom the victim has sought assistance; current restraining order; recent court order or other court records; law enforcement report or records; communication records from the perpetrator of the violence or family members or friends of the perpetrator of the violence, including emails, voicemails, text messages, and social media posts; or a written certification by the program participant to whom the violence occurred or the head of household.
+This may be written observation of the housing or service provider; a letter or other documentation from a victim service provider, social worker, legal assistance provider, pastoral counselor, mental health provider, or other professional from whom the victim has sought assistance; medical or dental records; court records or law enforcement records; or written certification by the program participant to whom the violence occurred or by the head of household.